©2020 William A. Lasher

 There were two paths at the entrance to the hedge maze.
 One led to the beginning of the puzzle, the other was a shortcut to the inside.
 At the beginning of the shortcut, there was another gate featuring the same brass skull balusters.

 A service bell hung from a cable on the gate.
-Ferndale rang it loudly.
+Ferndale rang it with vigor.
 Before long, a wall-eyed man in a workman’s uniform appeared inside.
 He walked towards us in a lumbering gait, suffering from an apparent case of severe kyphosis.
 He produced a key from his trousers, unlocked the gate, and opened it.

 “This is my caretaker, Victor.
 He will make sure that each of you starts your test at the proper time.”
 Ferndale produced a pocket watch and handed it to Victor; “So, we shall start at the top of the hour, that’s in less than five minutes.
 One of you will begin the test every 15 minutes in whatever order you choose, it makes no difference to me.
 Professor Krause and I will take the shortcut and wait for you inside.
 Good luck.”